 Hand crimping uses a manual crimping tool to attach terminals or connectors to a cable.
 It’s commonly used for prototypes, small production runs, repairs, or custom cable assemblies where flexibility is more important than speed.

-When carried out by an experienced technician using the correct tools, hand crimping can produce high-quality, reliable connections.
-However, because the process relies on manual operation, consistency can vary between assemblies if proper procedures aren’t followed.
+When performed by an experienced technician with the correct tools, hand crimping can produce high-quality, reliable connections.
+However, because the process relies on manual operation, consistency can vary between assemblies if proper procedures aren’t followed, and inconsistent crimps are a common cause of cable assembly failure.

 What Is Automated Crimping?